MARRIAGE THERAPY: COST, LENGTH & INSURANCE COVERAGE?

 - The cost of paying state and federal taxes as a single person rather than as a married person.

-Questions on length in couples counseling encompass the factors of session length, frequency of session, and the overall number of sessions a couple might have before the marriage therapy concludes.
+Typically session length for couples' counseling is 1-hour to 1.5 hours, frequency is weekly to monthly, and the overall number of sessions is 4 - 10, based on my experience as a Minnesota Licenced Professional Counselor specializing in Marriage Therapy.
 Along with cost, time factors may weigh into your decision to enter into relationship counseling.

 How Long Does Each Session Last?